zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 #### Setup Config Clients

-- add the spring cloud config client library
+- Add the spring cloud config client library
-- modify your properties file to point to the config server
+- Modify your properties file to point to the config server
-- access and use the configuration files
+- Access and use the configuration files

 ```yml
 spring: